Custom Docker Images

 Introduction

-Docker is a popular tool for packaging and distributing applications as containers.
-Docker images are at the heart of this process.
-An image is a pre-built package that contains everything needed to run an application, including the code, dependencies, and configuration.
-Docker images can be downloaded from public or private registries, or created locally.
-In this lab, you will learn how to create custom Docker images that add value to your applications by including additional software, libraries, or configurations.
+Docker is a powerful tool for packaging and distributing applications as containers.
+At the core of this process are Docker images, which are pre-built packages containing everything needed to run an application, including the code, dependencies, and configuration.
+In this lab, you will learn how to create custom Docker images that enhance your applications by incorporating additional software, libraries, or configurations.

 Skills Graph